 57 Model 1 IGA, Article 4, Paragraph 4.

-58 Note that the Model 1 IGA does not explicitly distinguish between RDC FFIs and CDC FFIs.
+58 The Model 1 IGA does not explicitly distinguish between 'registered deemed-compliant FFIs' and 'certified deemed-compliant FFIs'.

 59 See Model 1 IGA, Annex II, Paragraph IV(A).